Hrishavvv/Browser-X/README.md

 # Browser X

-A semi private browser made using QTWebEngine in Python.
+A browser UI made using PyQTWebEngine - a set of Python bindings for the QTWebEngine Framework.

 ![image](https://github.com/user-attachments/assets/cd509d10-3e8b-421c-afa9-d16421640946)